List of service reservoirs in Singapore: Murnane Service Reservoir

-Murnane Service Reservoir is a small service reservoir near the Bukit Timah Expressway and the Pan Island Expressway in Singapore.
+Murnane Service Reservoir is a covered service reservoir near the Bukit Timah Expressway and the Pan Island Expressway in Singapore.
 The reservoir supplements and provides backup water supply for the western regions of Singapore.
+Covering an area of 13 acres, it was believed to be the largest covered service reservoir in the world when it was completed in 1956.

-The reservoir was planned immediately after World War II and was completed in 1956.
-It is named after D. J. Murnane the longest serving Municipal Water Engineer in Singapore.
+The reservoir is named after D. J. Murnane, the longest serving Municipal Water Engineer in Singapore.
+Its planning began immediately after World War II.

-In 2014 the Public Utilities Board announced plans for the Murnane Pipeline project, a new 22km long underground water main running from the Murnane Reservoir to Tanjong Pagar in order to meet future demand, which is expected to double from 30 million gallons per day (mgd) to 60 mgd by 2060.
-The project is expected to be completed in Q3 2022.
+In 2014 the Public Utilities Board announced plans for the Murnane Pipeline project, a new 22km long underground water main running from the Murnane Reservoir to Tanjong Pagar in order to meet future demand, which was expected to double from 30 million gallons per day (mgd) to 60 mgd by 2060.
+The project was expected to be completed in Q3 2022, and appears to have been completed - to little fanfare - as PUB has since mentioned its completion in a press release in September 2023 about a hike in water prices.

 Pandan Reservoir

 Pearl's Hill Service Reservoir

-The Pearl's Hill Service reservoir was first mooted in 1897 to provide additional storage capacity and increase water pressure.
-The project is described in some detail in a 1902 newspaper report which highlighted the rapid growth in water demand from 4.1 million gallons per day (average) in May 1900 to 5.4 mgpd in 1902.
+The Pearl's Hill Service reservoir was first mooted in 1897, then built in 1898 to provide additional storage capacity and increase water pressure to Chinatown.
+The project was described in some detail in a 1902 newspaper report, which highlighted the rapid growth in water demand from 4.1 mgd (average) in May 1900 to 5.4 mgd in 1902.
 Built of granite and concrete at a cost of $300,000, it was 70 feet higher than the Wilkie Road reservoir which it replaced.
 The work was undertaken by Municipal Water Engineer Robert Peirce (engineer) and his assistant L M Bell.

-Upon completion there were concerns reported in the newspaper about the construction quality, stability and leakages from the reservoir.
-The structure of the reservoir on top of the hill rather than sunken into the hill (like Fort Canning reservoir) appears to have been the root cause of the public concern.
+Upon completion there were newspaper reports of concerns about the construction quality, stability and leakages from the reservoir.
+The fact that the reservoir was constructed on top of the hill, rather than sunken into the hill (like Fort Canning reservoir), appears to have been the crux of the public concern.

-When filtered water was first imported from Gunong Pulau in Johor, beginning in 1929, it was stored in Pearl's Hill Reservoir.
+When filtered water was first imported from Gunong Pulau in Johor in 1929, it was stored in Pearl's Hill Reservoir.